-The Center for Civil and Human Rights (CCHR) presented a lecture by Dr. George Mugwanya, Senior Appeals Counsel for the ICTR.
+On January 23, the Center for Civil and Human Rights presented a lecture by George Mugwanya ’00 J.S.D., senior appeals counsel for the International Criminal Tribunal for Rwanda.
 The lecture and discussion provided students and faculty with the opportunity to reflect on the year’s major developments at the ICTR.
 The tribunal, located in Arusha, Tanzania, was established by the United Nations Security Council in 1994.

-Mugwanya wrote his dissertation for the fulfillment of his J.S.D. at Notre Dame on “Human Rights in Africa: Enhancing Human Rights Through the African Regional Human Rights System” and has continued to devote his writings to this subject as the author of the book Human Rights in Africa: Enhancing Human Rights Through the African Regional Human Rights System, (2004) and the article, “Uganda’s Constitutional Review Commission: a critical inquiry” (East African Journal of Peace & Human Rights: (2001), vol. 7, no. 2, p.
+Mugwanya wrote his dissertation for the fulfillment of his J.S.D. at Notre Dame on “Human Rights in Africa: Enhancing Human Rights Through the African Regional Human Rights System.”
+He has continued to devote his writings to this subject as the author of the book Human Rights in Africa: Enhancing Human Rights Through the African Regional Human Rights System (2004) and the article, “Uganda’s Constitutional Review Commission: a critical inquiry” (East African Journal of Peace & Human Rights: (2001), vol. 7, no. 2, p.
 164-195).
 His most recent publication is The Crime of Genocide in International Law: Appraising the Contribution of the UN Tribunal for Rwanda (Cameron May, 2007).